canonical/netbox/docs/models/dcim/devicebay.md

 !!! note
     Device bays are **not** suitable for modeling line cards (such as those commonly found in chassis-based routers and switches), as these components depend on the control plane of the parent device to operate.
 Instead, these should be modeled as [modules](./module.md) installed within [module bays](./modulebay.md).

+!!! tip
+    Like most device components, device bays are instantiated automatically from [device bay templates](./devicebaytemplate.md) assigned to the selected device type when a device is created.

 ## Fields

 ### Device